 Even grain-free diets are guilty of relying on a higher carbohydrate count than is ideal.
 Many companies just substitute use potatoes, peas, legumes, or tapioca in place of grains.
 Dogs don’t nutritionally require starch in their diet either, so switching out grains for starch won’t necessarily result in a better diet for your dog.

 Ultimately, you should be less concerned with the grains vs starches decision and instead aim for a diet that is high in protein and relatively low in carbohydrates.

 Why Non-Grains Can Be Problematic (Or Even Dangerous)

 Many folks look to grain-free diets because they’ve been hearing all the benefits of grain-free diets for themselves, and it’s a trendy topic these days.

 However, remember that when it comes to unknown elements, we’ve been feeding our dogs grains for much longer than we’ve been feeding them other carbohydrates like potatoes, legumes, and chickpeas.

 What’s suddenly in fashion is also new and unknown.
 The effects of feeding grain-free alternatives to dogs are not fully understood.
 Why risk that with your do when you don’t have to?

-However, we all know that humans and animals have different nutritional needs.
-And yet, marketers seen a financial opportunity to take advantage of what is trendy in providing grain-free diets, pushing these diets due to dollar signs rather than any real nutritional advantages.
+However, grain-free dog food is not necessarily healthy dog food.
+We all know that humans and animals have different nutritional needs.
+And yet, marketers see a financial opportunity to take advantage of what is trendy in providing grain-free diets, pushing these diets due to dollar signs rather than any real nutritional advantages.

 In short, grain-free is only better for dogs that have issues with grains — and most do not!